The optic nerve (CN II) is the second cranial nerve, responsible for transmitting the special sensory information for vision.

 Once at the visual cortex, the brain processes the sensory data and responds appropriately.

 A pituitary adenoma is a tumour of the pituitary gland.
 Within the middle cranial fossa, the pituitary gland lies in close proximity to the optic chiasm.
 Enlargement of the pituitary gland can therefore affect the functioning of the optic nerve.

 Compression to the optic chiasm particularly affects the fibres that are crossing over from the nasal half of each retina.
 This produces visual defect affecting the peripheral vision in both eyes, known as a bitemporal hemianopia.

 Surgical intervention is commonly required.
-To access the gland, the surgeon uses a transspehenoidal approach, accessing the gland via the sphenoidal sinus.
+To access the gland, the surgeon uses a transsphenoidal approach, accessing the gland via the sphenoid sinus.